Dr Paul Hurd

 Email: email@example.comTelephone: +44 (0)20 7882 7008Room Number: Room 3.17, Fogg building

 The analysis and elucidation of the biological functions of epigenetic mechanisms at the cellular, whole organism and population level, using both next-generation genomics and state of the art molecular techniques.

 Our major research focus concerns understanding how epigenetic mechanisms mediate interactions between the genome and environment.
 As illustrative examples, my lab works on three model organisms:

 Epigenetics, phenotype and the environment

-The potential for epigenetic mechanisms to control how individual organisms and populations adapt to changing environmental conditions.
+Using the single-cell model eukaryote Tetrahymena thermophila, we are interested in the potential for epigenetic mechanisms to control how individual organisms and populations adapt to changing environmental conditions.

 Browse a list of publications by Paul Hurd